SENSAAS/sensaas-bioisostere/README.md

 [![badgepython](https://forthebadge.com/images/badges/made-with-python.svg)](https://www.python.org/downloads/release/python-370/)  [![forthebadge](https://forthebadge.com/images/badges/built-with-science.svg)](https://chemoinfo.ipmc.cnrs.fr/)

 **SENSAAS** is a shape-based alignment method which allows to superimpose molecules in a rigid or flexible manner, respectively.
-It is based on the publications [SenSaaS: Shape-based Alignment by Registration of Colored Point-based Surfaces](https://onlinelibrary.wiley.com/doi/full/10.1002/minf.202000081) and [SENSAAS-Flex: a joint optimization approach for aligning 3D shapes and exploring the molecular conformation space](https://doi.org/10.1093/bioinformatics/btae105)
+It is based on the publications [SenSaaS: Shape-based Alignment by Registration of Colored Point-based Surfaces](https://onlinelibrary.wiley.com/doi/full/10.1002/minf.202000081) and [SENSAAS-Flex: a joint optimization approach for aligning 3D shapes and exploring the molecular conformation space](https://doi.org/10.1093/bioinformatics/btae105).
+SENSAAS-Bioisostere is an add-on of SENSAAS and SENSAAS-Flex that specifically replaces a query fragment by a new molecular fragment extracted from known bioactive molecules.

 ![example](/images/alignment.png)